 Why Do I Want To Do This?

-While there is something to be said for a pristine new clean installation there’s also something to be said for upgrading your OS and keeping your applications, files, and folder structures all in place.
+While there is something to be said for a pristine new clean installation, there’s also something to be said for upgrading your OS and keeping your applications, files, and folder structures all in place.

-Upgrades aren’t without the occasional hiccup but from a time-saving and ease-of-use standpoint they’re much faster and easier than doing a full wipe and then dealing with importing all your old files and installing apps.
+Upgrades aren’t without the occasional hiccup, but from a time-saving and ease-of-use standpoint, they’re much faster and easier than doing a full wipe and then dealing with importing all your old files and installing apps.

 Note: if you want to do a totally clean installation and not an upgrade, please see our article How to Clean Install Windows 10.

-What Do I Need?
+What Do I Need To Get Started?

 The most important thing is that your current version of Windows is properly activated.
-Although Microsoft alluded to the idea that Windows 10 would be a sweeping upgrade that would even install on pirated and/or unactivated copies of Windows that plan never came to fruition and you most certainly need an activated copy under the current deployment model.
+Although Microsoft alluded to the idea that Windows 10 would be a sweeping upgrade that would even install on pirated and/or unactivated copies of Windows, that plan never came to fruition and you most certainly need an activated copy under the current deployment model.

-The Appropriate Windows 10 Update Tool
+Grab the Windows 10 Update Assistant

 Running the Upgrade Installer

 When it finally finishes downloading and unpacking the installation media you’ll be prompted to accept the terms of the license agreement.
-Click “Accept” and the installer will do a final update check before kicking you over to the final confirmation page.
+Click “Accept” and the installer will do a last update check before kicking you over to the final confirmation page.

 Configuring Windows After The Upgrade